PowerSheetco/rss-reader-upwork/README.md

 * Instant email notifications.
 * Cloud-based.
 No need to keep your computer on all the time.
 * Cross-platform.
 Works anywhere where you can receive an email.
 * No extra apps installed.
-Save space on your devices!
+Save space on your devices
 * Familiar interface.
-Just use your favorite email client and Google Sheets!
+Just use your favorite email client and Google Sheets
 * Open jobs pages right from the push notifications. apply even faster
 * Update jobs content and recieve update notifications, e.g. when price went up you get notified
 * Easy way to start and stop the reader - even by voice